parazyd/amprolla/README.md

 Dependencies
 ------------

-amprolla requires at least Python 3.4, and some external modules for it.
+amprolla requires Python 3, and some external modules for it.
+The lowest version it's been tested on was Python 3.4.

 ### Devuan/Debian